fr0xk/Scripts/Markdown/trendfollowing.md

 ## Building a Trading System

-It's alot like old cigar butt investor style.
+It's alot like old cigar butt investing style.
 From the Trend Following Pioneer "David Herding":

-**Answer the following five questions and you have a trend following trading system:**
+**Answer the following six questions and you have a trend following trading system:**

 - What market do you buy or sell at any time?